Silver Gloves

 The Silver Gloves is an annual competition for amateur boxing in the United States.
-The contest is sponsored by Ringside, Inc.
+The contest is sponsored by Ringside, Inc. The National Silver Gloves Association was started in Illinois in 1967 by Frank Hess and Frank Granados.

-The Silver Gloves are open to all non-professional pugilists age 10 to 15 years old.
+The Silver Gloves are open to all non-professional pugilists age 8 to 15 years old.
 The Silver Gloves is not the Golden Gloves amateur tournament, which is for amateur pugilists age 16 and over.